Mottie/GitHub-userscripts/README.md

 Please report any userscript issues within this repository's [issue section](https://github.com/Mottie/GitHub-userscripts/issues).
 Greasyfork messages are also received, but not as easily tracked.
 Thanks!

+## Contributions

+If you would like to contribute to this repository, please...

+1. Fork
+2. Make changes (please read the [contribution guidelines](./CONTRIBUTING.md) and abide by them)
+3. Create a pull request!

+Thanks to all that have [contributed](./AUTHORS) so far!

 ## Other userscripts not hosted here:

 * [GitHub Dark Script](https://github.com/StylishThemes/GitHub-Dark-Script)